Moving to Lodi, CA?

 Garage Sale Signs

-Some RestrictionsGarage sale signs in Lodi are treated as temporary signs under LMC 17.34.070.
-They are not allowed in the public right-of-way (utility poles, parkways, traffic signs) and must be removed promptly after the sale ends.
+Some RestrictionsGarage sale signs in Lodi are regulated as temporary signs under LMC §17.34.070.
+They are allowed on private property with the owner's permission but are prohibited in the public right-of-way — no stapling to utility poles, no taping to street signs, no placement in parkways or medians — and must be removed promptly after the sale ends.

 Political Signs